hedgedoc/hedgedoc/docs/content/references/hfm.md

 # HedgeDoc Flavored Markdown

-HedgeDoc mostly follows the [CommonMark][commonmark] standard.
-It shares some extensions with the [GFM][gfm] standard, but for historical reasons HedgeDoc does support not exactly GFM, but a bit more in places (and a bit less in other places).
+HedgeDoc has its own markdown dialect which supports many features from [CommonMark][commonmark] and [Github Flavored Markdown][gfm].
+It also adds some new extensions and is missing some.

-These tables will tell you what exactly we support in HedgeDoc 1.x (HFM 1) and HedgeDoc 2 (HFM 2).
+These tables tell you what exactly we support in HedgeDoc 1.x (HFM 1) and HedgeDoc 2 (HFM 2).

 ## Typography